Best Retirement Villages in America

 Sun City Hilton Head is also a Del Webb community.
 It’s a golfer’s paradise, as the Hilton Head area is home to some of the best golf courses you can find.
 The area also made it onto our list of the best places to retire in South Carolina.

 Sun City Hilton Head has a club for everyone.
-From billiards and bocce ball to fishing and hunting, the sporting lifestyle is in full force.
+For example, this includes anything from billiards and bocce ball to fishing and hunting.
+As you can see, the sporting lifestyle is in full force.

 The community also promotes performing arts and general hobbies.
 You can learn ballroom dancing, join the community’s chorus and concert band, or collect and restore classic vehicles in the car club.